tauri-apps/tauri-docs/docs/guides/building/macos-bundle.md

 - **DMG license file:** A license that is added to the `.dmg` file.
 Configure by the [`tauri.bundle.macOS.license`] property.
 - **[Entitlements.plist file]:** Entitlements control what APIs your app will have access to.
 Configured by the [`tauri.bundle.macOS.entitlements`] property.
 - **Exception domain:** an insecure domain that your application can access such as a `localhost` or a remote `http` domain.
 It is a convenience configuration around `NSAppTransportSecurity > NSExceptionDomains` setting `NSExceptionAllowsInsecureHTTPLoads` and `NSIncludesSubdomains` to true.
 See [`tauri.bundle.macOS.exceptionDomain`] for more information.
-- **Bootstrapper** Instead of launching the app directly, you can configure the bundled app to run a script that tries to expose the environment variables to the app; without that, you'll have trouble using system programs because the `PATH` environment variable isn't correctly.
-Enable it with [`tauri.bundle.macOS.useBootstrapper`].

 :::info
 These options generate the application bundle [Info.plist file].
 You can extend the generated file with your own `Info.plist` file stored on the Tauri folder (`src-tauri` by default).
 The CLI merges both `.plist` files on production, and the core layer embeds it on the binary on development.